 Although sterile technique, gloves, drapes, instruments etc are used there remains the possibility of infection being introduced during the procedure or afterwards in the bacteriologically rich pubic/scrotal environment.

 This is mitigated against by good skin preparation and by not showering on the day (following your procedure).

 The scrotum is loose baggy tissue, which like eyelid tissue can readily accept swelling.
 Good scrotal support (double pair of jockey type underpants) should be worn from leaving the surgery.
 Cold packs (usually as small packs of frozen peas) should be applied hourly for 15 minutes, commencing on arrival home after the procedure, and continuing until retiring that night.

 Pain and discomfort is to be expected for a few days after the procedure, but may be minimised with good support, cold packs and the use of panadol or panadeine.
 Some men (approximately 30%) experience congestive/full feelings, intermittently, in the epididymis in the first 3-4 months, until such time as the body down-regulates sperm production to match sperm break-down rates in the epididymis.
 Long term orchalgia (testicular discomfort) is a very infrequent outcome, and thought to be related to irritation of the nerves running in the spermatic cord.
 This is a low risk with appropriate technique and instruments, but might rarely require further intervention.

-Sperm Granuloma is a local foreign body reaction to sperm leaked from the divided ends of the vas deferens: they are uncommon with a clamp and tie method, and are felt as a small painless lump some months after vasectomy.
-They generally require no treatment.
+Sperm Granuloma is a local foreign body reaction to sperm leaked from the divided ends of the vas deferens.
+They are felt as a small lump some months after vasectomy and generally require no treatment.